Kull-AG/DbAccessCodeGen/README.md

 - bfm.spGetSaldo
 - bfm.spGetForeCastData
 - bfm.spGetPlanningSubTypes
-- bfm.spGetBudgetData
+- SP: bfm.spGetBudgetData
+  GenerateStreamAsyncCode: true # Overwrites default of false
 - bfm.spGetBudgetDataV2
 - SP: spTestExecuteParams
-  ExecuteParameters:# Execute  if not otherwise possible to get metadata
+  ExecuteParameters: # Execute  if not otherwise possible to get metadata
     testId: 1
   IgnoreParametes: # Do not generate code for the following parameters.
 Those MUST have Default values in the database
     - ObsoleteParameterName